evisdrenova/llama2-rs/notes.md

 ### read_checkpoint

 This is a helper function to load an external model so we can use it.
 We effectively, get a file, read it, and then pass it into our memory map function in order to initialize our model.

+//TODO: COMPLETE

+## Neural net blocks

+Then we start converting some nice pure functions to rust.
+RMSNorm, Softmax and the star of the show, matmil.
+These are the critical components to making our neural net work.